RedMeKool/HA-Raspberry-pi-GPIO-PWM/README.md

 ### Manual installation

 Copy the `ha-rpi_gpio_pwm` folder and all of its contents into your Home Assistant's `custom_components` folder.
 This folder is usually inside your `/config` folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
-You may need to create the `custom_components` folder and then copy the `rpi_gpio` folder and all of its contents into it.
+You may need to create the `custom_components` folder and then copy the `ha-rpi_gpio_pwm` folder and all of its contents into it.

 # Configuration
 To enable this platform, add the following lines to your configuration.yaml: